Skip to main content

 • If you are taking the third exit, leave your left signal on until you exit and then use your right signal to exit.

-If you miss your exit while driving through a roundabout, you can circle around one more time.
+If you miss your exit while driving through a roundabout, you can circle one more time.
 Continuously driving around the roundabout more than twice can be considered careless driving.
 If you are lost, make a safe exit and pull over when it’s safe to find your bearings.

 Roundabouts are safer than traditional intersections.
 Lower speeds and fewer points of conflict lower the number of serious accidents.
 Roundabouts allow for a higher volume of traffic to flow through, which helps lower the amount of stops and delays.
 Cars will idle less in roundabouts, reducing fuel consumption and improving air quality.